Under 19 youth Rowing Programs

 LEARN TO ROW

-For those just starting out.
-Programs for youth ages 12 and up.
-We have learn to row programs offered regularly throughout the year.
+For those just starting out, ages 12 and up.
+We have learn to row programs offered regularly throughout the year and typically incorporate them directly into our Development Team practices.
 If you don't see what you're looking for, contact us as programs are always being added.
+GET STARTED.

 Typically for middle school athletes as well as older youth new to the sport and not quite ready for the competitive team, this program enables rowers to gain a strong foundation in all aspects of rowing.
 The focus is on long-term skill development and preparation for rowing at the high school level.
 Emphasis is on time spent on the water, rather than distance covered.

-Athletes who want more and are willing to give more can try-out for the High Performance Team.
+Athletes who want more and are willing to give more are pushed harder.
 These athletes aspire for Youth Nationals qualification, college rowing recruitment and scholarships and/or the Under 19 U.S. National Team.
-The program offers pre-season training, longer daily practice times, one extra practice per week, and additional racing opportunities.
-Meet our team!
+In 2018 the team took silver at the 2018 Club National Championships, made the grand final at the Youth National Championships and won gold at the Mid-Atlantic Regional Championships.

 Most graduates of the high performance team have gone on to row for colleges around the country, including: Cornell, UCLA, University of Wisconsin, Tufts, University of North Carolina, Columbia, Boston College, USC, to name a few.